-NOTES TO FINANCIAL STATEMENTS June 30, 2022
+NOTES TO BASIC FINANCIAL STATEMENTS For the Year Ended June 30, 2023

 Note 1 - Summary of Significant Accounting Policies

 A. Financial Reporting Entity

 The accompanying financial statements include all funds and account groups of the Town of Saint Joseph, Louisiana (the Town).
 The accompanying financial statements of the Town have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.